shundhammer/huha-linux-tips/doc/suse-tips.md

 really frequently.
 Fiddling with ssh keys etc. is not a viable option here;
 this is much too complicated and too error-prone to set up.

-**I am the fucking boss on my machine, and I get root access to VMs on it whenever the fuck I please.
+**I am the boss on my machine, and I get root access to VMs on it whenever I please.
 Do you read me, security folks?** The same applies to all my machines in my home network.

-It's nobody's fucking business to make life even harder for users even in their home networks where nobody can log in from the outside to begin with.
+It's nobody's business to make life even harder for users even in their home networks where nobody can log in from the outside to begin with.
 All you do is encourage people to migrate to BSD or to MacOS X or back to Windows.

 ----